cap-js-community/odata-v2-adapter/README.md

   possibly available under a target different from OData v4 backend URL.
 If not specified absolutely, `target` is prepended to `mtxEndpoint`.

 ## Contributions

-> Code repository is only available SAP internal.

 - Clone repository
 - Unit Tests: `npm test`